Restless Heart (Whitesnake album): Production and composition

 Recording sessions for the album began in 1995 in Reno, Nevada, where Coverdale was living at the time.
+He produced the album himself, with Bjorn Thorsrud acting as engineer.
+The album was then mixed by Mike Shipley, and mastered by Eddie Schreyer.
 In the studio, Coverdale and Vandenberg were joined by bassist Guy Pratt, keyboardist Brett Tuggle and drummer Denny Carmassi, all of whom had performed on the Coverdale–Page tour.
 Carmassi had also been a member of Whitesnake on the Greatest Hits tour.

-Coverdale produced the album himself, with Bjorn Thorsrud acting as engineer.
-The album was then mixed by Mike Shipley, and mastered by Eddie Schreyer.
-Restless Heart marked the first time Adrian Vandenberg had played on a full-length Whitesnake album throughout, despite being a member of the group since 1987.
-While he is minimally featured on 1989's Slip of the Tongue, majority of the guitar parts were recorded by Steve Vai.
+Restless Heart marked the first time Adrian Vandenberg played on a full-length Whitesnake album throughout, despite having been a member of the group since 1987.
+While he is minimally featured on 1989's Slip of the Tongue, the majority of the guitar parts were recorded by Steve Vai.

 Music and lyrics

 The sound of Restless Heart has been characterised by music critics as mellower and more blues-influenced than Whitesnake's previous two studio albums.
 Music journalist and author Martin Popoff characterised the record as "variously poppy, bluesy, rootsy, but still often heavy rockin’".
 Metal Hammer's Andreas Schöwe also noted an influence of soul on some of the tracks.

 A number of Coverdale's unused ideas for a second Coverdale–Page album were reappropriated for Restless Heart, namely on the songs "Woman Trouble Blues" and "Take Me Back Again".
-"Too Many Tears" was originally conceived during Coverdale and Vandenberg's first writing sessions before the Coverdale–Page project.
-The initial version was described by Coverdale as an "old Stax soul tune", but the song was later reworked into a blues number.
+"Too Many Tears" was originally conceived in the early 1990s during Coverdale and Vandenberg's initial writing sessions.
+The original version was described by Coverdale as an "old Stax soul tune", but the song was later reworked into a blues number.
 Lyrically, the album's title-track explores Coverdale's mindset during Slip of the Tongue and its accompanying tour, when he became worn out "trying to fulfil everybody else's expectations".
 "Crying" has drawn comparisons to Led Zeppelin from several music critics.